CDRT/docs/bios/settings/thinkcenter/password_policies.md

 |:---|:---|:---|:---|
 | AllowJumperClearSVP | setting_values | yes_no | amd_intel |
 -->
-**WARNING** When disabled, no action can reset the SVP if you forget it.
+!> When disabled, no action can reset the SVP if you forget it.

 </details>